| |

 Celtic knotwork design 4: BREAKS MAKE PATTERNS

 A ‘break’ is what makes fancy Celtic knotwork design out of plain weaving.
-Plain interlace decorates calligraphy nicely, but add breaks and it becomes much more exciting.
+Plain interlace does decorate calligraphy nicely, but when you add breaks it becomes much more exciting.

 A break is like a short wall or barrier introduced into the interlace pattern.
-It is shown by a line at least one whole square long in the grid of squares.
+It is shown during your drawing process by a line that is at least one whole square long in the grid of squares.
 The cords which encounter this break-line in the pattern cannot cross it.
-Like thwarted worms, they are obliged to turn aside:
+Like thwarted worms encountering a stone in the earth, they are obliged to turn aside:

-Where the cords turn and meet each other, they join in a loop.
+Where the cords turn, they also meet each other, and then they join to form a closed loop.
 Various combinations of these side-turns, new joins and loops create the attractive patterns or knotwork which are so characteristic of Celtic design.

 Similarly, when you link cords by drawing curves between the basic units, you are making the cords approach the edge of a pattern and then ‘bounce’ off it so they flow back into the weave.

-In just the same way, you can make cords form a decorative Celtic knotwork design inside your interlace by adding an internal break which forces the interlace to turn or deflect, merge into its neighbour and so weave its way back in and round by a new route.
+In just the same way, as shown above, you make cords form a decorative Celtic knotwork design inside your interlace by adding an internal break which forces the interlace to turn or deflect, merge into its neighbour and so weave its way back in and round by a new route.

 How to include breaks to make a Celtic knotwork design

-There are twenty ways of adding breaks so you end up with a muddle of loose ends and cats’ cradle.
+Warning: there are any number of ways to add breaks wrongly so you end up with a muddle of loose ends and cats’ cradle.
 Not that I would discourage experimenting with it!
 But by following two very simple rules, you will save time, effort and paper, and also learn how to draw a Celtic knotwork design which looks authentically good.

-• A break-line on the edge of a square (ie on a grid-line) must start and stop half-way into a square.
+• A break-line positioned on the edge of a square (ie directly on top of a grid-line) must start and stop half-way into a square (ie between grid-lines).

-• A break-line in the middle of a square must start and stop on a square’s edge-line (or grid-line).
+• A break-line positioned in the middle of a square (ie halfway between grid-lines) must start and stop on the edge of the next square (ie at the next grid-line).

 Here is an illustration: